BOOKS ON ARCHITECTURE

 Pietro Roccasecca (Accademia di Belle Arti, Rome) –

-Let us point out that all the incunabula of the IGI (Indice enerale degli
+the incunabula of the IGI (Indice enerale degli

 incunaboli delle Biblioteche d’Italia) are compiled in the data